 To ensure you create smaller tasks that can be accomplished in 30 minutes each, break down your goals.
 Saying, “I’m going to build my website in the next 30 minutes” is the same as setting yourself up to fail.
 It’s simply not an obtainable goal within such a short time.

-Instead, break that big goal into smaller parts: writing the content for your home page, choosing your color scheme, setting up your contact page, or other small (but meaningful) things that can be completed in 30 minutes.
+Instead, break that big goal into smaller parts: writing the content for your homepage, choosing your color scheme, setting up your contact page, or other small (but meaningful) things that can be completed in about 30 minutes.

 If you’re not sure what to work on, and you don’t yet have paying clients, here are some ideas:

 - Create a Money-Making Website (or your freelance website)

 - Write Spec Assignments for potential clients

 - Rewrite letters received from marketers to create samples